Page updated on 9 April 2021

 Note that individuals with Visit visas travelling from a ‘red list’ country will not be permitted to enter the UK, even if the purpose is to study.

-From 15 February 2021 anyone entering the UK from a banned country will be required to quarantine in a government-approved facility for 10 days as well as complete necessary COVID-19 testing before and after travelling to England.
+From 15 February 2021 anyone entering England from a banned country will be required to quarantine in a government-approved facility for 10 days as well as complete necessary COVID-19 testing before and after travelling to England.

 Depending on when your visa expires, you may be able to request Exceptional Assurance from the Home Office.
 You should monitor the GOV.UK website which is updated regularly with information and guidance on what you need to do.